Zudest/KingdomDuels/content/scrolls/timeline.md

 toc = false
 +++

-**[Yugioh Scrolls](/yugioh-scrolls)** takes place in an alternative universe to the Yugioh manga or anime that we know.
+>_**[Yugioh Scrolls](/yugioh-scrolls)** takes place in an alternative universe to the Yugioh manga or anime that we know.
 This is a timeline of important events in the Yugioh Scrolls project story, not a timeline of the events of the original Yugioh anime or manga.
-Here, events happened differently in one single big continuity that takes all story chapters into consideration.
+Here, events happened differently in one single big continuity that takes all story chapters into consideration._

-> _Warning: This timeline contains spoilers for the placements of major events of Yugioh Scrolls._
+> _**Warning**: This timeline contains spoilers for the placements of major events of Yugioh Scrolls._

 ---